bryanbrotonel/Fyndit/README.md

-# Fyndit---New-Westminster
+# Fyndit
-Fyndit, for New Westminster
+Fyndit - New Westminster